 Level of Difficulty, Prerequisites, & Cost

-Like all Adobe programs, Photoshop is a subscription-based software.
-Rather than purchasing the program outright, users pay a monthly fee for continued access.
-Adobe offers a few different plans that include Photoshop, and they all come with a seven-day free trial.
-If you only want to use Photoshop, the cost is $20.99 per month, but there is also a Photography Plan that includes Adobe Lightroom for $19.99 a month.
-Users who want access to the entire Adobe Creative Cloud will be charged $54.99 monthly.
-These prices also vary depending on whether you’re making the purchase as an individual, a student, or for a business.
+Photoshop is subscription-based software.
+Rather than making a one-time purchase, users pay a monthly fee for access.
+Adobe offers multiple plans that include Photoshop, all of which come with a seven-day free trial.
+The Photoshop-only plan costs $20.99 per month.
+A Photography Plan that includes both Photoshop and Lightroom is available for $19.99 per month.
+Access to the full Adobe Creative Cloud suite is $54.99 per month.
+Prices may vary depending on whether you’re purchasing as an individual, student, or business.

 Read about how difficult it is to learn Photoshop.